dmfrodrigues/feup-bdad-proj/README.md

 Reports are compiled by Github Actions, to see them go to `Actions > Workflows > Compile reports`, go to the most recent action and check `This run > Artifacts`.

+You can always check the most recent release.

 # Notes

 To create povoar.sql, run